We will continue to monitor federal and local guidelines as it pertains to COVID and will update our page with any changes.

 - Karate Tigers & Fundamentals Students: please bring a Blocker (“Caveman Club”) to your lessons.
 The supply of these continues to be limited.
 Please let us know as soon as possible if you need us to order one for you.

 - Honors & Black Belts Students: please bring your Arm Shield and your Padded Long Sword to your lessons.
-For your “B” lessons on Wednesdays and Thursdays, please bring your Bo (long staff) as well.
+For your “B” lessons on Wednesdays and Thursdays, please bring your Bokken (wooden sword) as well.

 - We will maintain appropriate physical distancing.
 We have training spaces marked out on the floor for our students, and we have dispersed seating available for family members.
-Because of the space restrictions specified in the Tennessee Promise guidelines, we will limit lessons to no more than 1 instructor and 6 students.
+We are carefully limiting the number of students in lessons to accomplish this.
 Students should have just their adult training partner with them during their lesson.
 We have plenty of seating available at need in the courtyard immediately outside our school for other family members.

 A couple of other general points that several members of our school community have asked about: